§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 which may unduly interfere with other uses of state waters or water bottoms, including

-(c) If an inspection by the office of conservation discloses an exposed pipeline, the
+(c) If an inspection by the department discloses an exposed pipeline, the owner

-owner thereof shall be required to rebury the line at its original depth, to the extent feasible
+thereof shall be required to rebury the line at its original depth, to the extent feasible and

 adequate marking in accordance with rules and regulations of the United States Coast Guard,

-United States Corps of Engineers, and the office of conservation.
-The appropriate course for
+United States Corps of Engineers, and the Department of Conservation and Energy.
+The

-such remedial action shall be made by the commissioner after a public hearing taking into
+appropriate course for such remedial action shall be made by the secretary after a public

-Natural Resources to be in the best interests of the state, the owner or operator of a pipeline,
+Conservation and Energy to be in the best interests of the state, the owner or operator of a

-well, or associated structure shall not be required to have it removed but shall be required to
+pipeline, well, or associated structure shall not be required to have it removed but shall be

 (e) At regular intervals subsequent to the abandonment of any pipeline, well, or